mohsinmahmood12/Heart-Disease-Predictor/README.md

 # Heart-Disease-Predictor
 Prediction of Heart Disease and Accuracy Comparison in Different Alogrithms The repo includes prediction of Heart Disease and also compare the accuracy of working model with other algorithms like:

-SVM
+1.SVM
-Random Forest
+2.Random Forest
-Logistic Regression
+3.Logistic Regression
-Naive Bayes
+4.Naive Bayes